 Levels of Biological Organization: Take a look around you.
 Life is found almost everywhere on Earth.
 In fact, the vast diversity of organisms present is indeed fascinating.
 Different species of plants, various types of animals, and all sorts of organisms comprise our planet.
 But did you ever wonder how each life form is in any way interconnected?

-The Earth is assumed to be about 4.5 billion years old for that much time, various species of organisms have already emerged and disappeared.
-However, it is quite ironic how in order to maintain equilibrium (balance), living organisms are classified in a hierarchical and orderly manner according to their level of complexity.
+The Earth is assumed to be about 4.5 billion years old.
+For that much time, various species of organisms have already emerged and disappeared.
+However, it is quite ironic how to maintain equilibrium (balance), living organisms are classified in a hierarchical and orderly manner according to their level of complexity.

-In each successive level, the complexity of life increases and a distinguishable property can be observed.
+In each successive level of organization, the complexity of life increases and a distinguishable property can be observed.
 To further understand the complexity of life, listed below are the ten levels of biological organization in living organisms listed based on the hierarchy starting with the basic element, cell.

 Levels of Biological Organization